PhrotonPhage/tankgame/readme.txt

--Default button on custom mode will now sets default values to results (3-results, block 1-20 with subvalues 1-7) -Default button on custom mode will now sets default values to clear screen (4-clsvalue) -Default button on custom mode will now sets default values to ammo cache (5-ammotemp)
+-Default button on custom mode will now sets default values to results (3-results, block 1-20 with subvalues 1-7) -Default button on custom mode will now sets default values to clear screen (4-clsvalue) -Default button on custom mode will now sets default values to ammo cache (5-ammotemp) v0.4.0.7 Alpha build 1292 - May 7, 2021
+!The development was slower compared to other versions due to personal issues -Added Score & Highscore message on Game Over screen for gamemode 3 -Fixed bug causing result block 18 subvalue 7 does not reset on custom mode -Changed line length on game over screen for gamemode 3 v0.4.0.8 Alpha build 1295 - May 7, 2021
+-Updated Help Page
+-Fixed bug causing control d to be same as control s on statistics page (#3)